Downtown (Petula Clark song): Popular culture

 In the 1978 film Jaws 2, as Police Chief Martin Brody enters the brand new Holiday Inn hotel prior to its grand opening ceremony on Amity Island, an instrumental version of the song (performed by the Amity High School Band) can be heard.

 In the 1991 film Flight of the Intruder, Brad Johnson and Willem Dafoe sing the chorus portion of "Downtown" as they are flying their A-6 Intruder back to the aircraft carrier after the unauthorized bombing of the "Sam City" section of Hanoi in North Vietnam.

+In the 1993 biographical anthology film Thirty Two Short Films About Glenn Gould, the song plays throughout "Truck Stop", the fifteenth segment.

 In the 1996 Seinfeld episode "The Bottle Deposit", the song is referenced by George Costanza's supervisor Wilhelm when discussing a project Costanza is in the dark about, prompting George Costanza and Jerry Seinfeld to analyze the song's lyrics for clues.

 The song is on the soundtrack of the 1999 film Girl, Interrupted and is sung in character by Winona Ryder and Angelina Jolie.

 The song is featured prominently in the beginning of the 2006 Lost episode "A Tale of Two Cities".

 The song plays on a loop in a scene from the 2019 film Escape Room.

 Immediately before the 2020 Nashville bombing, the song was played from the vehicle which exploded, followed by an audio warning to "evacuate now".
 Clark released a statement expressing her "shock and disbelief" at the explosion in Nashville.

 The song is featured in the Edgar Wright horror film Last Night in Soho performed by actress Anya Taylor-Joy.

 The song is featured in the end credits of the series 4 finale of the Amazon Prime series Clarkson's Farm.

+The song was used briefly in the 1997 British dark comedy crime film Twin Town.

+The song was used in the analog Horror series The Walten Files in Part 5 of the Series.